 - You can adjust the width of a chart by clicking clicking/holding the chevron in the lower-right corner and dragging it horizontally to make it wider or narrower.

-You can also manage your charts.
+While editing a Dashboard, you can also manage your charts.
 On any chart, click the ellipsis (…) icon and then click:

 - Edit to open the chart editor to make changes to any of the settings (described above in Adding & customizing Charts).